RishiNandha/Open-Arignan/README.md

 **Arignar** is the tamil word for the well-read / the knowledgeable / the scholar. **Arignan** is an application that can help scholars, engineers, founders, etc... to maintain a local-first private knowledge base and get queries answered from it.

+## Quick-Start

+### Option 1: Git Clone + CLI

+0. Clone the repo
+1. Run the `python setup.py --app-home <install dir>`.
+This will:
+   - Download all the models needed, including the default local answer model and a lighter fallback answer model
+   - Create a **bin directory** folder with executables
+   - Print the bin directory for your reference
+2. Add the bin directory folder to your PATH
+3. Try `arignan load "filename.pdf"`
+4. Try `arignan ask "relevant question"`

+### Option 2: GUI

+soon tm ;)

 ## Key Points

 ### Behavioral